State Shifts in Benthic Ecology

 Undergraduate Research Opportunities

 The Marine Paleoecology Lab is currently home to several undergraduate students, studying mass extinctions, functional morphology, and growth in fossil animal life histories.
-Students interested in proposing new projects to start in summer 2017 should contact Dr. Ritterbush in January 2017.
+Students interested in proposing new projects to start in spring 2019 should contact Dr. Ritterbush.